 - 1. Leak monitoring devices shall be installed, calibrated, operated and maintained in accordance with the manufacturer's instructions, including routine maintenance and service checks for operability or running conditions.
 All leak monitoring devices shall be inspected, calibrated, and tested upon installation and annually thereafter to insure proper operation.
 Such testing shall be performed by trained, qualified persons.
-All records pertaining to the equipment manufacturer, warranties, maintenance requirements, repairs, maintenance, and testing shall be maintained onsite for the life of the system or at an alternate location approved by the Director in writing. - 2.
+All records pertaining to the equipment manufacturer, warranties, maintenance requirements, repairs, maintenance, and testing shall be maintained on-site for the life of the system or at an alternate location approved by the Director in writing. - 2.
 Leak monitoring devices shall not be shut off or deactivated at any time except for repair.
-Any malfunction shall be repaired within 15 working days of its first occurrence.
+Any malfunction shall be repaired within fifteen (15) working days of its first occurrence.
 If the device(s) cannot be repaired within 15 days, the affected UST system(s) shall be temporarily closed in accordance with § 1.15(C) of this Part until satisfactory repairs are made.
-Any deactivation of a monitoring device shall be immediately reported to the Department by the owner/operator.

-- 3. Leak monitoring devices shall employ an audible alarm and a visual indicator, which shall be so located as to be readily heard and seen by the owner/operator or other personnel during normal working hours. - 4.
+Any deactivation of a monitoring device shall be immediately reported to the Ddepartment by the owner/operator. - 3.
+Leak monitoring devices shall employ an audible alarm and a visual indicator, which shall be so located as to be readily heard and seen by the owner/operator or other personnel during normal working hours. - 4.
 All monitoring devices shall be conspicuously marked or labeled as being monitoring devices and shall be secured against vandalism, incidental damage and improper deactivation. - 5.
 All continuous monitoring systems shall be tested by the owner/operator on a monthly basis to ensure that they are operating effectively.
-Records of such tests shall be maintained in accordance with §§ 1.11(P)(1) and 1.13 of this Part. - 6.
-All leak-monitoring devices shall be inspected, calibrated and tested annually to ensure proper operation.
+Records of such tests shall be maintained in accordance with §§ 1.11(P)(1) of this Part and §-1.13 of this Part.

+- 6. All leak-monitoring devices shall be inspected, calibrated and tested annually to ensure proper operation.
 Testing must be performed by trained, qualified persons.
-Records of such tests shall be maintained in accordance with §§ 1.10(M)(9) and 1.13(B)(1)(a) of this Part.

-Q. Monitoring Wells and UST Pad Observation Wells

-- 1. As a condition of approval for new or replacement UST systems located in environmentally sensitive areas, the Director may require the installation of one or more groundwater monitoring wells.
-The well or wells shall be located so as to be likely to detect any release from the UST systems.
+Records of such tests shall be maintained in accordance with §§ 1.10(M)(9) of this Part and §-1.13(B)(1)(a) of this Part. - Q. Monitoring Wells and UST Pad Observation Wells - -1.
+As a condition of approval for new or replacement UST systems located in environmentally sensitive areas, the Director may require the installation of one or more groundwater monitoring wells, meeting the following pecifications: The well or wells shall be located so as to be likely to detect any release from the UST systems.
 The location of the well and/or the requirement of additional wells are subject to the approval of the Director. - 2.
-Monitoring wells and tank pad observations wells, if installed, shall be constructed and maintained in accordance with the RIDEM "Groundwater Quality Rules" and § 1.10(Q) of this Part. - 3.
-Upon request, the owner/operator shall provide access to the monitoring wells to the Director.
+Monitoring wells and tank pad observations wells, if installed, shall be constructed and maintained in accordance with Appendix 1 of the RIDEM "Groundwater Quality Rules Rules and Regulations for Groundwater Quality" and § 1.10(Q) of this Part.